For Therapists & Clinicians

 Individual Digits and the Whole Hand

-The Splayometer's interchangeable attachment system allows targeted assessment of any finger or thumb in isolation, as well as composite whole-hand force.
+The Splayometer's interchangeable attachment system allows targeted assessment of any finger-thumb pair in isolation, as well as interosseus whole-hand strength.

 One finger ring on the target digit, one on the thumb.
 The patient extends the finger away from the thumb.
 Any of the five digits can be tested individually using size-appropriate rings.